 While it can be difficult to work and study – especially if you’re studying in a country that is not your home – it is one of the best ways to ensure a steady income if you cannot apply for an international student loan.
 Your visa may restrict you to a set number of hours, but that doesn’t mean you can’t work to get a little extra cash into your bank account.

-An international student visa (Tier 4), will allow you to work up to 20 hours per week during the term.
+An international student visa (Student route visa, formerly known as Tier 4), will allow you to work up to 20 hours per week during the term.
 A number of casual jobs will grant short shifts that do not exceed this limit, including:

 - Retail worker